raphlinus/raphlinus.github.io/_posts/2020-04-21-prefix-sum.md

 I've showed that Vulkan can do prefix sum with near state of the art performance.
 However, I've also outlined some of the challenges involved in writing Vulkan compute kernels that run portably and with high performance.
 The lower levels of the stack are becoming solid, enabling a determined programmer to ship high performance compute across a wide range of the hardware, but there is also an opportunity for much better tooling at the higher levels.
 I see a bright future ahead for this approach, as the performance of GPU compute is potentially massive compared with CPU-bound approaches.

 Thanks to Brian Merchant, Matt Keeter, and msiglreith for discussions on these topics, and Jason Ekstrand for setting me straight on subgroup size concerns on Intel.
+I've also enjoyed the benefit of talking with a number of other people working on GPU drivers, which informs the section on forward progress in particular, though of course any mistakes remain my own.

-There's a small amount of [HN discussion](https://news.ycombinator.com/item?id=23035194) of this post.
+There is some interesting [HN discussion](https://news.ycombinator.com/item?id=23035194) of this post.

 [prefix sum]: https://en.wikipedia.org/wiki/Prefix_sum
 [Taste of GPU compute]: https://news.ycombinator.com/item?id=22880502